 For most commercial insurances, the first visit is a covered service and does not require a referral.

 You are welcome to bring a significant other to your visit.
 Many people want to do this so that we can get as much background information as possible.
 If you are coming to learn about services for a child, we welcome all ages, but will also meet with parent(s) alone if they feel it would not be beneficial to have the child along.

-For all patients, we will ask for the information on this form.
-It can be completed and brought with you, or you can complete it in the office when you arrive.
+For all patients, we will ask for the information on this online form.
+Please fill out the form and submit before you arrive.

 If you are using insurance, these additional forms will need to be completed:

 How to confirm insurance coverage for testing

 As you may know, insurance coverage can be complicated.
 We hope the following information is helpful to help you to navigate the terms of you insurance plan.

 Most insurances include coverage for the initial visit (copays and deductibles apply) pay for a portion of your testing.

 Most insurances cover a portion of psychological testing.
 If testing is recommended by your psychologist, we will obtain information about your coverage following your initial appointment.
 If an evaluation is recommended, it is suggested you telephone your insurance company at least a week before your evaluation to obtain information about what your plan covers, not only to determine coverage, but also to determine if your plan requires pre-certification.
 Most plans have two components: outpatient behavioral/metal health and medical benefits Following are two sets of questions to ask for each benefit.
 Keep in mind that when the representative quotes you coverage, this does not necessarily mean they will reimburse you for the whole cost.
 Co-pays, co-insurance and deductibles will reduce the amount the insurance pays, even if it is a covered service.

 If you have a HSA account, it will reimburse for the fees “allowed” by insurance, as well as other costs, if they are medically related.